 - Earn 4% cash back at thousands of participating Upromise dining restaurants

-- Earn 3% cash back on eligible gas purchases at Exxon or Mobil locations
+- Earn up to 3% cash back on eligible gas purchases at Exxon or Mobil locations

-- Earn 2% cash back on eligible movie theater locations
+- Earn 2% cash back at eligible movie theater locations

 - Earn 1% cash back on all other purchases

 - 0% APR on purchases and balance transfers for 12-months